In this article, we describe how you can discover and segment:

-You can also find out how many users have subscribed to Web Push over a specified time (allowed time filters - in the last X days, in between 2 dates, before a date, after a date and on a date).
+You can also find out how many users have subscribed to Web Push over a specified time (allowed time filters - in the last X days, in between 2 dates, before a date, after a date, on a date, and today).

 Web Push Un-subscriptions

-You can find out how many users have unsubscribed from Web Push over a specified time (allowed time filters - in the last X days, in between 2 dates, before a date, after a date, and on a date).
+You can find out how many users have unsubscribed from Web Push over a specified time (allowed time filters - in the last X days, in between 2 dates, before a date, after a date, on a date, and today).

 Note: There are two sources from where we get to know about users unsubscribing from Web Push Notifications.
 You can select the event attribute "Source" to distinguish between the two.